Subagent Configuration Deep Dive

 Use worktree isolation for agents doing broad refactors, experimental changes, or any task where you want a review gate before the changes land in your working tree.

-When background: true, the spawning agent does not wait for this subagent to complete.
+Also a spawn-time Agent tool parameter, not frontmatter.
+When run_in_background: true, the spawning agent does not wait for this subagent to complete.
 It fires the subagent and continues.
-The subagent's results are delivered via a callback when it finishes.
+The subagent's results are delivered when it finishes.

 Use this for: